Aadam-Gafar/Weight-Forecasting-Pipeline/README.md

 ## Production Considerations

-The notebook includes a production section that operationalizes the model for real-world athlete use.
+The notebook includes a production section that operationalises the model for real-world athlete use.
 Key safeguards and features:

 ### Safety: Weight Clipping (Required)
 Daily weight change forecasts are hard-constrained to **±0.25% of current bodyweight per day**.
 Without this, an unconstrained model can generate physiologically impossible outputs (e.g., −30.5 kg in 60 days).
 Clipping brings this to −22.8 kg - still inadvisable, but physiologically bounded.
 The 7.6 kg difference is critical for athlete safety.